sourcegraph/about/handbook/product/licensing.md

 - No path to upgrade to an Enterprise or Team plan down the line (you can’t change your mind without launching a new instance)
 - No external dependencies (means no extensions!)
 - No enterprise features (SSO, access control, Batch Changes, Code Insights, Code Monitoring)
-- Built as a single container (slower at scale)
+- Built as a single container (limited scalability)
 - No access to our extensions

 Benefits to the OSS option include: